populationgenomics/talos/design_docs/MOI_Checks.md

    1. `Category_4` (_de novo_) is slightly different; this value is a list of Strings, identifying all samples which were confirmed to be _de novo_ for this variant call.
 This doesn't preclude other non-reference samples at this site, but sample ID presence in this list means all criteria of the _de novo_ test in Hail were satisfied.
+6. If physical phasing is evident for any sample calls, record the numerical phase set ID, and sample-specific GT
+    1. Within a phase set ID, two variants are in-phase if their GT is also the same, i.e. for phase set #1, variants with the GT `0|1` and `1|0` are explicitly out of phase, so knowing the PS ID alone is not sufficient

 The AbstractVariant has a few internal methods

 - `is_classified`: returns True if any category was assigned to this variant
-- `category_1_2_3`: returns True if any of category 1, 2, or 3 were assigned
+- `category_1_2_3_5`: returns True if any of category 1, 2, 3, or 5 were assigned
 - `support_only`: returns True if only the supporting category was assigned
-- `category_ints`: returns a list of strings for each assigned category, i.e.
+- `category_values`: returns a list of strings for each assigned category, i.e.
   - if a variant is True for category 2 and 3, the return will be `[2, 3]`
   - if a variant is True for category 2 and 4, the return will be `[2, de_novo]`
 - `sample_specific_category_check`: returns True if the specific sample is _de novo_,
-or if the variant has category 1, 2, or 3 assigned
+or if the variant has category 1, 2, 3, or 5 assigned

 ## Variant Gathering